 Fig. 10A: Remote compass, as used e.g. in Fw190

 (made by A. Patin & Co.
 G.m.b.H. of Berlin)

 Fig. 10B: the compass rose segment is printed below the bar graph

 The motor in the "Bernhardine" Hell-printer is not synchronized to the rotation of the optical disk of the "Bernhard" ground station, that sends the azimuth data in the form of a pixel stream in Hellschreiber-format.
 In a standard Hellschreiber system, speed differences between sender and printer result in slanting of the printed track.
-E.g., downward slanting if the printer is slower than the transmitter:
+E.g., upward slanting if the printer is faster than the transmitter:

-Fig. 11A: Downward slant for receiver spindle that is slower than the transmitter
+Fig. 11A: Upward slant for receiver spindle that is faster than the transmitter

 Even if sender and printer are running at exactly the same speed, phase differences result in the printed track being shifted up or down.
 The slant, or shift, causes part of the track to end up beyond the vertical limit (upper or lower) of the track.
 See Figure 11B.